francccisss/markdown-app/README.md

 ## Todo
 - [ ] opting to normal mode and vim mode *(for mobile users)*
 - [ ] Make user able to delete their account
+- [ ] changing password and email
 - [ ] Support for desktop app *(electron and react router aren't in good terms apparently)*